 Medical Student Research Travel Fund Application Information

 - Students must have a completed NICER form or be registered in a special research elective before initiating any research activity/project.
-A special research elective requires documentation of enrollment.

 - The research being presented must have been conducted while the student was in medical school under the guidance of a BCM faculty member from BCM or one of its affiliated institutions.

 - Students must not be on “at risk” or Probation academic status.